Strong Brands Grow over Time

 Standing Out means being dissimilar.
 If your brand is going to be strong, you need to be able to pinpoint what it is that makes what you do unique.
 What differentiates you from others in your industry?
 Read 5 Tips for Using Competitive Differentiators to Build Your Business Brand.
 Don’t forget to weave your differentiators into your company’s messaging and marketing.

 Have Great Products and Services

-Don’t lose sight of your product – keep refining it, testing new offerings, and making sure you always put product first, not the money it brings in.
+Don’t lose sight of your product – keep refining it, testing new offerings, and making sure you always put the product first, not the money it brings in.

 Make Sure Your Customers Know the Face Behind the Product

-One of a biggest reasons that small businesses fail is because of the persistent absence of the business owner.
+One of the biggest reasons that small businesses fail is because of the persistent absence of the business owner.
 You only need to look at a few episodes of business makeover TV shows like Ramsay’s Kitchen Nightmares and Tabatha Takes Over to witness what can go wrong if a business is left to run itself.
-Without an actively engaged owner, employees lose motivation and structure, which can quickly lead to sloppy service, a poor product and customer churn.
+Without an actively engaged owner, employees lose motivation and structure, which can quickly lead to sloppy service, a poor product, and customer churn.

 Yes, your business needs to be able to function without your constant presence, but it’s important to strike a balance – find ways to make sure your customers know you and connect with the face behind the business.
 Businesses really thrive when the energy of the owner is there.

 This is critical to brand recognition and it’s important to get it right the first time (changing your name and logo can be costly down the road).
 Your logo and name should be easily recognizable and reflect the nature and tone of your business as well as appeal to your target market.
 I’m a dog owner, and two of my absolute favorite small businesses cater to pet owners –Woofies (my local provider of dog walking services) and Doggone Natural (a healthy pet food store).